lsst-dm/dmtn-182/index.rst

 This proposal assumes that paths that do not begin with ``/u`` or ``/g`` will be written outside of the Butler service (via direct access to the Butler registry, for example) and will otherwise be public and read-only.

 Each collection may optionally be associated with an :abbr:`ACL (Access Control List)`.
-An ACL contains two pieces of data: a boolean flag indicating whether that collection is public, and a list of groups that have access to that collection.
+An ACL contains a list of groups that have access to that collection.

 When the Butler receives a user request, it first checks whether the request is to one of the public collections.

 1. If the path does not begin with ``/u`` or ``/g``, read access is allowed and write access is denied.
-2. If the collection is associated with an ACL and the public flag is set on the ACL, read access is allowed.

 If no access control decision is yet made, the Butler service then uses the associated token to obtain metadata about the user by making a call to the ``/auth/api/v1/user-info`` endpoint (see SQR-049_).
 This will return information such as: